uviclibraries/rstudio/basics-interface.md

 **History:** Records all the commands you’ve run in the current and previous sessions.

-**Connections:** Used to manage and configure the integration of data sources with your projects.
+**Connections:** For more advanced users, used to manage and configure the integration of data sources with your projects.

 - E.g., Oracle, SQL, Salesforce